MicrosoftDocs/OfficeDocs-Support/Teams/teams-sign-in/office-365-accounts-cannot-sign-in.md

 ---
-title: Office 365 Student and service accounts can't sign in to Microsoft Teams
+title: Office 365 user and service accounts can't sign in to Microsoft Teams
-description: TeamsDisabledForTenantForbidden when trying to sign in to Microsoft Teams by using an Office 365 Education Student or Office 365 F1 license.
+description: TeamsDisabledForTenantForbidden (or AdminTeamsDisabledForTenantForbidden if an admin account) when trying to sign in to Microsoft Teams by using an Office 365 Education, Business, Enterprise or F1 license.
 author: simonxjx
 manager: dcscontentpm
 localization_priority: Normal